bobmacneal/react-wizard/README.md

 using the [useContext hook](https://reactjs.org/docs/hooks-reference.html#usecontext) to share a user's input form data, i.e., application "state", across components.

-All form input whether requiring text input, a checkbox, or a select is auto-generated from the initial state of the context WizardContext.js.
+All form input, whether calling for text input, a checkbox, or a select, is auto-generated from the initial state of the context WizardContext.js.

 ___